samip5/JAMK-AADK/README.md

 Student needs to send his/her name, studentID and repository url to teacher via email immediately after student has imported Android-Exercises repository back using his/her own account (repository name and path is then available).

+Student need to add teacher to repository member for an evaluation purposes.
+Teacher need at least Reporter role.

 Student need to use this repository Issues Boards and drag an exercise issue from
 <b>Backlog</b> to <b>Doing</b> section when student start's working with an exercise.
 Student need to remember move an issue to <b>In Review</b> section in Issues Boards when student has